 How are benign fibrous tumors of the pleura treated?

-Even though fibrous tumors of the pleura are not cancer, surgery is still the recommended treatment.
+Even though fibrous tumors of the pleura are not cancer, surgical treatment is still recommended.
 Without surgical removal, the tumors have the potential to become malignant.
 Your healthcare provider can best suggest a plan of treatment to suit your diagnosis.

 What is the prognosis for someone with benign fibrous tumors of the pleura?

 The outlook for a patient with benign fibrous tumors of the pleura is excellent with surgical treatment.
-Only about eight percent recur after surgery, and these are usually successfully treated with follow-up surgery.
+Only about 8% recur after surgery, and these are usually successfully treated with follow-up surgery.

 Can't find the health information you’re looking for?